karunakarrao/DevOps/Docker/Docker-notes.md

 -----------------------------
 to run/perform any operations inside the container, like checking the process, user, data, etc.

 	$ docker exec my-nginx uname -a 		--> to check the container OS details
-	$ docker exec my-nginx cat /etc/*release* --> this is to check container OS details
+	$ docker exec my-nginx cat /etc/*release* 	--> to check container OS details
-	$ docker exec -it my-nginx /bin/bash --> this is to connect with running nginx
+	$ docker exec -it my-nginx /bin/bash		--> opens a bash container terminal

-pause:
+pause/unpause:
 -----------------------------
 you can't perform any operation during this time, the container running but it will be in paused state.

 	$ docker pause my-nginx my-redis 	--> it will pause the container
 	$ docker unpause my-nginx my-redis 	-->it will unpause the containers
-	$ docker rm my-redis --> to delete the container permanently

 inspect:
 -----------------------------